One of the most valuable things you can do for your business is to find out what your customers want.

 Success doesn’t come overnight, despite what we read on the Internet.

 I’ve been involved with 3 startups and I know how tough it can be.
 I’ve been there.

-But if I had one piece of advice for anyone looking to start their own business, it would have to be find out what your customers want.
-Works every time.
+But if I had one piece of advice for anyone looking to start their own business, it would have to be to find out what your customers really want.